Puerh tea benefits your health because it is rich in antioxidants and also because it is fermented.

 The health effects of slowing down enough to sit and sip some tea with a good friend or family member are also important.

-Japanese tea ceremonies use rituals of creating both aesthetic and calming environments when preparing and drinking teas.
+Japanese tea ceremonies use rituals to create both aesthetic and calming environments when preparing and drinking teas.
 Schools are even created around drinking tea ceremonies in Japan.

 The ritual of tea drinking itself may be healthy.
 Sipping tea that was treated with good intentions (given by Buddhist monks) largely improved the mood compared to the tea that wasn’t treated with good intentions.